liyuntao/kong-init/README.md

 # Getting started

-more detail explanation under `example` folder.
+more detailed explanation can be found under `example` folder.

 ## API style defination